euc-dev/ws1-sdk-intelligence/docs/Android/android-integrate-ws1sdk.md

   - toc
 ---

-A new Public API added to provide UEM attributes to the IntelligenceSDK’s DEX feature:
+A new Public API has been added to provide UEM attributes to the IntelligenceSDK’s DEX feature:

-- This API takes an information provider interface which allows users to create getter methods for each available data attribute: UEM Device UDID, UEM Serial Number, UEM Username.
+- This API takes an information provider interface which allows users to create getter methods for each available data attribute: **UEM Device UDID**, **UEM Serial Number**, **UEM Username**.

 Android UEMInfo Interface
 ```JAVA